wuxc/pywin32doc/md/PyIMAPIFolder.md

   -  *iid* :[PyIID](#pyiid)

-    IID representing the interface to be used to access the destination folder.
-Should usually be None.
+    IID representing the interface to be used to access the destination folder\.
+Should usually be None\.

   -  *folder* :[PyIMAPIFolder](#pyimapifolder)